gautam678/Grid-developer/README.md

 In python, a array hash table can be implemented using a dictionary pointing to a list of values.
 Since python doesn't have the concept of arrays, we make use of lists.

+#### Algorithm
-1. Store `list_of_events` as a dictionary (hash table) with key pointing to location and value with the list of events in that location
+1. Store a dictionary (hash table) with key pointing to location and value with the list of events in that location
 2. Add unique values as an element to the dictionary ( store location as key and event as value)
 3. If we encounter another event in the same location, append to the list of events.

+In the above case, if a location has five events and is closest to the query point.
+Closest five events would all return from the same location.
+In order to show results from different events.
+Have a flag to monitor locations and add a condition to search in locations only where flag is set to `False`.

 ### **How would you change your program if you were working with a much larger world size?**